 UCEDA INTERNATIONAL strongly recommends that students obtain health insurance while living in the United States.
+Health insurance may be required when studying on-campus at a college or university.
 While UCEDA does not require any specific brand of insurance, please be advised that failure to maintain health insurance can carry significant consequences/risks.

 Medical care in the United States can be extremely expensive.
 Without health insurance coverage, individuals who need medical care often go into debt for many years-sometimes for the rest of their lives-in order to pay back the medical provider (doctor or hospital) that treated their illness or injury.
 Medical care expenses can jeopardize your financial status and your ability to maintain full-time student status in good standing (as defined by DHS regulations).